neondatabase/neon/docs/rfcs/029-getpage-rate-limiting.md

 ## Future Work

-Enable per-tenant override via Console.
+Enable per-tenant emergency override of the limit via Console.
 Should be part of a more general framework to specify tenant config overrides.
-A simple JSON field in Admin UI would do.
+**NB:** this is **not** the right mechanism to _sell_ different max GetPage/IOPS levels to users, or _auto-scale_ max GetPage/IOPS levels.
+Such functionality will require a separate RFC that concerns itself with GetPage/IOPS capacity planning.

 Compute-side metrics for GetPage latency.

-Back-channel to inform Compute that it's being rate-limited.
+Back-channel to inform Compute/Autoscaling/ControlPlane that the project is being IO-rate-limited.

 Compute-side neon_smgr improvements to avoid sending the same GetPage request multiple times if multiple backends experience a cache miss.